zama-ai/fhevm-solidity/docs/smart_contracts/operations.md

 # Operations on encrypted types

-This document outlines the operations supported on encrypted types in the `TFHE` library, enabling arithmetic, bitwise, comparison, and more on Fully Homomorphic Encryption (FHE) ciphertexts.
+This document outlines the operations supported on encrypted types in the `FHE` library, enabling arithmetic, bitwise, comparison, and more on Fully Homomorphic Encryption (FHE) ciphertexts.

 ## Arithmetic operations